 - Inexperienced drivers

 Georgia is an at-fault insurance state.
-So, you’ll have to first determine the cause of your accident before you can recover compensation.
+So, you’ll have to first determine the cause of your crash before you can recover compensation.

-Our legal team is here to help.
+Our team is here to help.
 We’ll investigate to determine the cause of your crash.
-With that information, we’ll be able to identify all responsible parties and demand the fair compensation you deserve.
+With that information, we’ll be able to identify all accountable parties and demand the fair compensation you need.

 We Handle All Types of Car Accident Claims in Waynesboro

-The type of crash involved can also provide clues about who was responsible for the accident.
-Our lawyers serving accident victims in Waynesboro handle all types of car accident claims, including:
+The type of crash involved can also provide clues about who was responsible.
+Our lawyers handle all types of motor vehicle collision claims, including:

 - Hit-and-run accidents